In our previous article, we have written about how to Magento Luma Theme Download manually.

 - Wait for some minutes.

-If you are using Magento 2 with the version other than 2.2.3, then you should use Composer Update command, as we do not provide Luma theme file for all Magento 2 version.
+If you are using Magento 2 with the version other than 2.2.3, then you should use the Composer Update command, as we do not provide the Luma theme file for all Magento 2 versions.

-Since Luma theme is a Magento default theme, it can be easily restored by using composer update command.
 You don’t need to have any file downloaded to your computer; you only need to know how to input code to config your website.
-This method is more recommended for people know how to code.
+This method is more recommended for people to know how to code.